Business Interiors, 20th Century, Rockford, Illinois

 Black and white photograph of four men holding a painting, taken at the Faust Hotel, 618-634 E. State St. at 4th Street.
 Valspar Corporation, founded in 1806, is celebrating its 160th anniversary.
 The man on the far left is Ben Schleicher, mayor of…

-A photograph showing the interior of the Drake Room at the Hotel Nelson, located at 306 S. Main Street.
+A photograph showing the interior of the Dyke Room at the Hotel Nelson, located at 306 S. Main Street.
 Above the bar is artwork depicting windmills, and the wine lists on the tables identify the location as the Hotel Nelson's Drake Room.

 This sepia-toned photograph displays the interior of an unidentified butcher shop with three men and one woman behind the counter and two children in coats in front of the counter.